 Entry closed = 13th JANUARY (2023) @ 18:00 GMT

 Winning entries announced = 27th JANUARY (2023)

 How can we communicate the impacts of climate change on a HABITAT and/or SPECIES and the benefits of mitigation, adaptation and resilience?

-The judges are looking for entrants to;
+The judges were looking for entrants to;

 - Explore ways for communicating the topic that go beyond the traditional bounds / formats in which it's typically represented.